-With respect to different selection strategies, feature selection methods can be categorized as wrapper, filter and embedded methods.
+Concerning different selection strategies, feature selection methods can be broadly categorized as wrapper, filter and embedded methods.

-\paragraph{Wrapper Methods} Wrapper methods rely on the predictive performance of a predefined learning algorithm to evaluate the quality of selected features.
+Wrapper methods rely on the predictive performance of a predefined learning algorithm to evaluate the quality of selected features.
 Given a specific learning algorithm, a typical wrapper method performs two steps: (1) search for a subset of features; and (2) evaluate the selected features.
-It repeats (1) and (2) until some stopping criteria are satisfied or the desired learning performance is obtained.
-The workflow of wrapper methods is illustrated in Figure~\ref{fig:WrapperFramework}.
-It can be observed that the feature set search component first generates a subset of features, then the learning algorithm acts as a black box to evaluate the quality of these features based on the learning performance.
-The whole process works iteratively until the highest learning performance is achieved.
-The feature subset that gives the highest learning performance is output as the selected features.
-Unfortunately, a known issue of wrapper methods is that the search space for $d$ features is $2^d$, which makes the exhaustive search impractical when $d$ is very large.
-Therefore, many different search strategies such as sequential search~\citep{guyon2003introduction}, hill-climbing search, best-first search~\citep{kohavi1997wrappers}, branch-and-bound search~\citep{narendra1977branch}, genetic algorithms~\citep{golberg1989genetic} are proposed to yield a local optimum learning performance.
-However, the search space is still very large for high-dimensional datasets.
+It repeats (1) and (2) until some stopping criteria are satisfied.
+Feature set search component first generates a subset of features; then the learning algorithm acts as a black box to evaluate the quality of these features based on the learning performance.
+For example, the whole process works iteratively until such as the highest learning performance is achieved or the desired number of selected features is obtained.
+Then the feature subset that gives the highest learning performance is returned as the selected features.
+Unfortunately, a known issue of wrapper methods is that the search space for $d$ features is $2^d$, which is impractical when $d$ is very large.
+Therefore, different search strategies such as sequential search~\cite{guyon2003introduction}, hill-climbing search, best-first search~\cite{kohavi1997wrappers,arai2016unsupervised}, branch-and-bound search~\cite{narendra1977branch} and genetic algorithms~\cite{golberg1989genetic} are proposed to yield a local optimum learning performance.
+However, the search space is still extremely huge for high-dimensional datasets.
 As a result, wrapper methods are seldom used in practice.